onetimepw/onetimepw/README.md

 ### Bug Reports / Feature Requests

 If you want to report a bug or request a new feature, feel free to open a [new issue](https://github.com/onetimepw/onetimepw/issues/new).

+### Pull Requests

+If you want to help us improve OneTimePW (especially if you are good with frontend, cuz i'm not), feel free to open a [pull request](https://github.com/onetimepw/onetimepw/pulls).